YamamotoLabUCSF/CollatedMotifs/README.md

 ##### <span style="color:mediumturquoise">Command line .py in virtual environment</span>

-1. If you plan to run CollatedMotifs.py using the CollateMotifs_env Python3 virtual environment from your command line, first navigate to the directory containing **CollatedMotifs.py**.
+1. If you plan to run CollatedMotifs.py using the CollatedMotifs_env Python3 virtual environment from your command line, first navigate to the directory containing **CollatedMotifs.py**.
 Prepare access to a Python virtual environment containing appropriate packages required by CollatedMotifs.py, as described in [System setup](#system-setup).

     (a) Activate CollatedMotifs_env:
 	`$ source CollatedMotifs_env/bin/activate` (Mac/Linux OS)